ifyouabide/bible/src/common/README.md

 ## Bible Formats

 There are a few main formats:
-  * verse text: a map of book codes to books, with each being a map of chapter:verse to text
+  * verse text: a map of book codes to books, with each being a map of chapter:verse to tokens (in text representation)
   * verse token: a map of book codes to books, with each being a map of chapter:verse to tokens
   * book token: a map of book codes to books, with each having a list of tokens and map of chapter:verse to starting token index